larsjuhljensen/JensenLab/_pages/training_stringapp.md

 Next, we will visualize the top-3 enriched terms in the network by using split charts.
 Click the settings icon (rightmost icon) and set the **Number of terms** to chart to 3; you can optionally also **Change Color Palette** before clicking **OK** to confirm the new settings.
 Click the colorful chart icon to show the terms as the charts on the network.

 _Do these terms give good coverage of the proteins in network?_

+Finally, we can save the list of enriched terms and associated p-values as a text file using Cytoscape's menu **File → Export → Export STRING Enrichment**.

 ## Exercise 3